tomrpl/morpho-docs-assistant/README.md

-# Langchain, Pinecone, and GPT with Next.js - Full Stack Starter
+# Langchain, Pinecone, GPT and Upstash with Next.js - Full Stack Starter

 This is a basic starter project for building with the following tools and APIs: